prxncxss03/trt-percentage-converter/README.md

 ## 📕History
 <img alt="draft" src="https://user-images.githubusercontent.com/84000523/218385585-957a97d8-0669-47d5-a085-9892c094a750.png" width="300">
-Personally, I like to respond in percentages when it comes to the status of my projects etc. However, when it comes to transcription, it's hard knowing how much your progress is in percentages because it's quite hard to compute it manually.
+Personally, I like to respond in percentages when it comes to the status of my projects etc. There are also a lot of percentage converters out there.
+However, when it comes to RT of videos, I haven't seen one or maybe because my search keywords are useless or my app is useless for the majority.
+But, for me I find it useful coz I transcribe videos that is lengthy and It's much easier for me to visualize in percentages than RT.
+And computing it manually isn't so much easy.
 So I had this idea of what if I create a simple app where I can translate my progress in transcription into percentages.

 ## 📜Use
 RT stands for "Running Time"